Apollo 11

 The location of the terminator is consistent with the time suggested for these images, and it is also worth pointing out that Korolev is now completely in darkness.

-Below left is the Google Moon with overlays, and a yellow line marking the position of the terminator from the VMA at 16:30 on the 21st.
+Below left is the Google Moon with overlays, and a yellow line marking the position of the terminator at 16:30 on the 21st.
 This is a fairly arbitrary time chosen because it puts the terminator running through Seeliger crater at the top of the images.
-Below right is the VMA version.
+Below right is the LRO version.

 16:30 on the 21st translates to roughly 123:00.
 There are no specific mentions of photography at this time, but 1 hour later we do have Collins being given more precise information as to the location of the landing area.
 We also know from medical records that prior to 121:00, Collins was asleep and Hiparchus would be darker, and not long after 124:00 they begin preparations for the LM’s return to orbit.
 While 16:30 is not therefore the most precise time, it is not unreasonable, and much later than this would have seen Seeliger lit more clearly.